putyourlightson/craft-blitz/README.md

 ## Installation

-To install the plugin, search for "Blitz" in the Craft Plugin Store, or install manually using composer.
+Blitz is available in the Craft Plugin Store and can also be installed manually using composer.

     composer require putyourlightson/craft-blitz